HSF/hsf.github.io/_drafts/nodate-Newsletter-Share.md

 Unfortunately it is not as easy as just saying - "well, it's open source!".
 There are many considerations when choosing a license, but the two main questions are:

-  o what do you want others do to or not to do with it? o what other software do I want to take advantage of while developing it?
+  * what do you want others do to or not to do with it?
+  * what other software do I want to take advantage of while developing it?

 One technical note discusses this in detail and should help you finding the right open source license for your project. **TODO**: add reference